themesidea/mcti/README.txt

  1. Time for countdown (months, days, hours, minutes and/or even seconds)
  2. Message that will be shown after time is up
  3. Reload button
- 4. Social Links Button
+ 4. Social Links Buttons setting by configuration
- 5. 2 themes → Galaxy, Ocean, Spring, Autumn and Winter
+ 5. 5 themes → Galaxy, Ocean, Spring, Autumn and Winter
  6. Simplenews integration